-Dwelling Coverage (aka coverage for your actual house) also known as Coverage A, is the star of the show when it comes to your homeowners insurance coverage.
+Dwelling coverage (Coverage A) is the centerpiece of a homeowners insurance policy.
 If your physical home is damaged or destroyed, dwelling coverage could help cover the costs to repair or even rebuild it.

-Naturally, there will also be some exclusions to what’s covered by your dwelling coverage, which you’ll see listed in your policy.
+Naturally, there will also be some exclusions to what’s covered by your dwelling coverage, which you’ll see listed out in your policy.
 For example, it’s common for things like damage caused from flooding, mold, and earthquakes to not be covered by your policy.
 (You’d generally want to secure separate insurance policies to cover floods and earthquakes.)

 Referred to as ‘Other Structures’ coverage, or Coverage B, this part of your policy covers assets on your property that aren’t connected to your home or built into your property’s foundation.

 This coverage includes your driveway, fence, toolshed, aboveground or in-ground pool, or detached driveway.
-Basically, if it’s not attached to your home, didn’t sprout from the ground, and is a part of your property, this is where it’s covered.
+Basically, if it’s not attached to your home, didn’t sprout from the ground, and is a part of your property—it’s covered under Coverage B.

 It covers the stuff you own